inbravo/travel/september-2017/tehri-dam.md

 *	Old classical city, has a reputation of one of the top most engineering Institute of India, known as IIT
 *	City is full of life and school busses are ferrying kids and staffs.
 I can see uniform clad elegant female Army doctors, heading for their work
 *	I am getting first sign of Uttarakhand Police.
 I am easily traversing through roads and happy to avoid the notorious traffic jams of this city
 *	Soon back to the nice highway again.
-Throttle is to my maximum cruising speed, heading for city of Gods
+Throttle is to my maximum cruising speed, heading for the city of Gods

 ##  8:00 AM Haridwar
 *	Arrived on time, Hill life is waiting for me, throttled again to max, towards Rishikesh
 *	While crossing the Rajaji National Part, I started feeling the hill vibes
 *	A small pee stop and after collecting my energies, I climbed again on my 9 years old companion
 *	Unstopped until I arrived on a train crossing, felt good to break all my previous records of covering the maximum distance
-*	A curious lad is questioned by me, he delightedly clarified me the correct road to Narendra Nagar
+*	A curious lad is questioned by me, he delightedly guided me towards the road to Narendra Nagar

 ##  8:45 AM Rishikesh
-*	Arrived at spiritual capital of India, but soon took a left turn to skip its beautiful ashrams
+*	Arrived at spiritual capital of India, but took a left turn to skip its beautiful ashrams and Ganga ghats
 *	Hill climb is started, steep turns quickly alerted my throttle hungry mind to slow down
 *	No sign of traffic, I am mostly alone on these curvy roads.
 The best part of journey is around me now ...
 Hills!